thephez/readme-dash-core/v0.14.1/Core Reference/Transactions/CompactSize Unsigned Integers.md

 title: "CompactSize Unsigned Integers"
 excerpt: ""
 ---
-The raw transaction format and several peer-to-peer network messages use a type of variable-length integer to indicate the number of bytes in a following piece of data.
+The <<glossary:raw transaction>> format and several peer-to-peer network messages use a type of variable-length integer to indicate the number of bytes in a following piece of data.

 Dash Core code and this document refers to these variable length integers as compactSize.
 Many other documents refer to them as var_int or varInt, but this risks conflation with other variable-length integer encodings---such as the CVarInt class used in Dash Core for serializing data to disk.
-Because it's used in the transaction format, the format of compactSize unsigned integers is part of the consensus rules.
+Because it's used in the transaction format, the format of compactSize unsigned integers is part of the <<glossary:consensus rules>>.

 For numbers from 0 to 252 (0xfc), compactSize unsigned integers look like regular unsigned integers.
 For other numbers up to 0xffffffffffffffff, a byte is prefixed to the number to indicate its length---but otherwise the numbers look like regular unsigned integers in little-endian order.